Prevention,Preventive Care,Chronic Conditions,Physical Health,American Heart Month,Whole Person Health

 Nearly half of all adults living in the United States have high blood pressure or are prescribed medication for it – however, less than 25% of individuals diagnosed with hypertension have it under control.

+High blood pressure, or hypertension, is considered the “silent killer” to health experts because it often does not have symptoms and can develop slowly over time.
 Blood pressure is the force of the blood pushing against the walls of the arteries as it moves through your body.
 Health professionals consider your blood pressure to be elevated if it is between 120/80 mmHg and 129/80 mmHg and high when it is 130/80 mmHg and greater.
 A “normal” blood pressure is less than 120/80 mmHg.

-Risk factors for hypertension
+Risk factors for high blood pressure

 Hypertension can develop slowly over time as a result of a variety of factors.
 Some risk factors are outside of our control:

-- Family history of high blood pressure in close blood relatives, especially if your parents have high blood pressure
+- Family history of high blood pressure in close blood relatives, especially if your parents have high blood pressure.

 - Race: Rates of high blood pressure are higher among Black people in the U.S.